 - Swee Oh, San Francisco, California - USA https://plus.google.com/u/0/+SweeOh

-When I look at my images gracing my walls i feel so satisfied and fullfilled and i know in the future my work will be an inspiration to other people because it’s a representation of my vision and personal style.
+When I look at my images gracing my walls I feel so satisfied and fulfilled and I know in the future my work will be an inspiration to other people because it’s a representation of my vision and personal style.
 There is absolutely no doubt that Julia knows her stuff and that I would recommend her mentorship to others.
-You will not regret it but actually it will be one of the best thing to do for your own photography, join the mentorship program."
+You will not regret it but actually it will be one of the best things to do for your own photography, join the mentorship program."

 “I came across Julia her work when ordering the e-book "From Basics To Fine Art - Black and White Photography".
 When reading the e-book i was impressed about the approach and how Julia and Joël share their knowledge.
 The way about explaining things in depth has triggered me to learn more about their work and methods.
 When i heard about the 3 day workshop in Amsterdam there was one spot left and after contacting Julia I could participate.
 The pre-planning and information is detailed and prepared very well.
 Every day we started with a theoretical session for a few hours.
 After the sessions we went out shooting.
 We did several things in and around Amsterdam from architecture of buildings and bridges to classical shots of the canals.
 During the post part of the workshop we had several mail contacts for questions and a video chat about processing and more.

 Her explanations, answers and advice are clear and extensive.
 Julia is a fine teacher with a great vision and a lot of knowledge.
 I learned about vision, light, shapes, post processing and more.
 Also how to approach things in a other way than i was used to.
 These things will help me to develop myself more.
 The tools she reached me are valuable and complementary in the complete process from taking the image to the final image.
 I can for sure recommend a workshop with Julia to anyone who wants to learn and develop in Fine Art Photography”